Get in touch!

 If you already own a didgeridoo you do not need to buy one.
 Sometimes your own didgeridoo may not blow properly because of a bad or old mouthpiece or the didgeridoo may be faulty without you noticing.
 Then blowing a note won't work either.
 For a relatively low fee, you can buy a whole new didgeridoo from the online course with a special package discount and be sure to blow a good didgeridoo!

-On the didgeridoo you blow on a mouthpiece, possibly with beeswax, with an opening of about 3 cm diameter.
-Placing your mouth against the mouthpiece and vibrating your lips produces the basic didgeridoo tone.
-Didgeridoo playing is not difficult.
-Most get a sound out of the didgeridoo within 10 minutes
+On the didgeridoo you blow on a mouthpiece with an opening of about 3 cm diameter.
+Putting your mouth against the mouthpiece and vibrating your lips produces the didgeridoo's basic tone.

 What did others think?